Graduate Interdisciplinary Specialization in Film Studies

 Students may complete 3 credit hours of the total 12 hours from an intensive, upper-level film course (not on the approved course list).
 This elective must be approved by the department in advance.
 Students should contact the academic program coordinator in advance for course approval and enrollment options.

-Students should enroll in approved courses from the Approved Course List (below).
+PROCESS: Students should enroll in approved courses from the Approved Course List (below).

 1) Track coursework and verify program of study requirements are met.